×

 At the opposite extreme, if you feel like getting punched one morning—or you want to do some swinging of your own—당신 can be effectively used for these ends.

 A well-placed 당신 in the middle of a conversation with a stranger can start a dentist-sanctioned fight.
-For the unnecessary nuances, it’s best for the Korean beginner to avoid using 당신.
+For the unnecessary nuances, the Korean beginner should avoid using 당신.

 Professions, Titles and Roles